 The tobacco free policy applies to all academic, residential (including student rooms), service facilities and vehicles owned and operated by Adrian College.
-Tobacco use is permitted on campus grounds provided that it occurs beyond 25 feet of any building entrance and away from windows of residential buildings.
+Tobacco (e.g. cigarettes, cigars, chewing tobacco, electronic cigarettes, etc.) use is permitted on campus grounds provided that it occurs beyond 25 feet of any building entrance and away from windows of residential buildings.
 Hookah pipes are not permitted on Adrian College campus.